KristopherKubicki/argon2_quantum/README.md

 # Argon2 Quantum

-This project demonstrates a toy "quantum" pre-hash followed by a classic memory-hard KDF.
-The quantum step is simulated and **not** real security.
+This project demonstrates a simulated "quantum" pre-hash followed by a classic memory-hard KDF.
+The quantum step is emulated and **not** real security.

 ## Getting Started

+### Prerequisites

+- An AWS account with permissions to create Lambda, KMS and Braket resources via CDK or Terraform.
+- Configured IAM credentials using the [AWS CLI](https://docs.aws.amazon.com/cli/).

 Install dependencies and run the CLI to hash a password with a hex salt: